centreon/centreon-engine/doc/user/configuration/basics/object_definitions.rst

 service_description;         This directive is used to define the description of the service, which may contain spaces, dashes, and colons
                              (semicolons, apostrophes, and quotation marks should be avoided).
 No two services associated with the same host can have the same description.
-Services are uniquely identified with their host_name and service_description directives. display_name                 This directive is used to define an alternate name that should be displayed in the web interface for this service.
-If not specified, this defaults to the value you specify for the service_description directive. servicegroups                This directive is used to identify the short name(s) of the :ref:`servicegroup(s) <obj_def_servicegroup>` that the service belongs to.
+Services are uniquely identified with their host_name and service_description directives. servicegroups                This directive is used to identify the short name(s) of the :ref:`servicegroup(s) <obj_def_servicegroup>` that the service belongs to.
 Multiple servicegroups should be separated by commas.
 This directive may be used as an alternative to using the members directive in :ref:`servicegroup <obj_def_servicegroup>` definitions.